BeamMW/docs-gitbook/dev/guides/building-beam.md

 ### Creating submodules

 As a prerequisite, Beam requires the creation of submodules before starting the build.
-To create submodules, launch your terminal window and enter the following commands:&#x20;
+To create submodules, launch your terminal window and enter the following commands:

 ```
 cd beam